NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/contributors/overview.md

 ## Keeping our Docs Up-to-Date

-Because FIRM touches so many technologies, **no one person remembers everything**.

 If you notice missing, outdated, or confusing information:

 - Please open an issue or a PR.